po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/18-Stu_Hooks/README.md

 ## 💡 Hint(s)

-* What did you learn about hashing a password and async/await in previous lessons?
+* What did you learn about hashing a password, async/await, try/catch in previous lessons?

 * What are 3 methods for adding hooks to your code?
-How is adding a hook vis init() different from the other options?
+How is adding a hook via init() different from the other options?

 ## 🏆 Bonus